bifurcationkit/BifurcationKit.jl/docs/src/tutorialsCGLShoot.md

 # Complex Ginzburg-Landau 2d (shooting)

 In this tutorial, we re-visit the example [Complex Ginzburg-Landau 2d](@ref) using a Standard Simple Shooting method.
 In the tutorial [Brusselator 1d](@ref), we used the implicit solver `Rodas4P` for the shooting.
 We will use the exponential-RK scheme `ETDRK2` ODE solver to compute the solution of cGL equations.
-This method is convenient for solving solving semilinear problems of the form
+This method is convenient for solving semilinear problems of the form

 $$\dot x = Ax+g(x)$$